Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 ```

 You should only need to type this command once; typing the command additional
-times may yield an error messages but will not negatively influence the state of
+times may yield an error message but will not negatively influence the state of
 your repository.
 Now, you are ready to download the updates provided by the
 course instructor by typing: